 Colorado is home to nearly 500 different bird species.
-This may be exciting for bird-watchers in the area, but it can spell trouble for the typical homeowner.
+This may be exciting for bird-watchers, but it can spell trouble for the typical homeowner.
 Birds can cause damage to your home.
 They also are responsible for the transmission of harmful diseases.
 Those reasons are good enough to acquire bird control from OMNIS Pest Control.

 But unfortunately, there are other bird-related problems that homeowners commonly face too.
 For example, some birds can cause gutter and drainage clogs and shingle and siding damage.
-Interestingly enough, their droppings can even corrode certain surfaces like metal, concrete, and paint.
+While their droppings can corrode certain surfaces like metal, concrete, and paint.

-By learning more about the birds typically present in Colorado neighborhoods, you can determine whether your property is at risk of bird-related damage.
+By learning more about the birds typically in Colorado neighborhoods, you can determine whether your property is at risk of bird-related damage.
 This is what you need to know about birds and bird control.

 Common Birds in Colorado

 You may have seen a bird in your yard recently and wondered if it posed any threat to you or your home.
 Please refer to the following list to find out which birds need control in Colorado.